1. What is Val-U-Therm PLUS®?

 3. Does Val-U-Therm PLUS® comply with Building Regulations?

-Val-U-Therm PLUS® provides a straightforward and proven way to achieve compliance with all relevant building regulations and, if required, exceed the anticipated 2013 and 2016 standards (in line with published government strategies).
-It therefore lets developers ‘future proof’ their projects against the demands of ever tightening building regulations.
-It can also assist to achieve higher levels of the Code for Sustainable Homes whilst minimising the use of renewables that are expensive to buy and maintain.
+Val-U-Therm PLUS® provides a straightforward and proven way to achieve compliance with all relevant building regulations and, if required, exceed future anticipated standards (in line with published government strategies).
+It therefore lets builders & developers ‘future proof’ their projects against the demands of ever tightening building regulations.
+It can also assist to achieve higher levels of energy saving & carbon neutrality whilst minimising the use of fossil-fuel based and renewable heating sources that are expensive to buy and maintain.
 Similarly the kerb appeal of an ‘A’ rated Energy Performance Certificate is more achievable.

 4. Does it have a BBA certificate?

-Yes, it is certificate number 12/4892.
-This covers key factors such as structural performance, thermal performance, behaviour in relation to fire, sound insulation and durability – the last noting a 60 year minimum service life.
+Yes, Val-U-Therm PLUS® has British Board of Agrément certificate number 17/5421.
+These cover key factors such as structural performance, thermal performance, behaviour in relation to fire, sound insulation and durability – the last noting a 60 year minimum service life, ie. twice the mortgage cycle.

 5. What u-values can I get from your wall panels and floor panels?

-Val-U-Therm PLUS® offers a range of wall u-values from 0.09 to 0.23 W/m2K and beyond depending on the type and size of stud.
+Val-U-Therm PLUS® offers a range of wall U-values from 0.08 to 0.23 W/m2K and beyond depending on the type and size of stud.
 The really exciting aspect is that this performance is offered with thinner panels that give best use of the plot/site area.
-Roof and floor panels are offered with similar ranges of u-values but as the depth of the rafters and joists is often dictated by structural requirements, even better u-values can be achieved.
+Roof and floor panels are offered with similar ranges of U-values but as the depth of the rafters and joists is often dictated by structural requirements, even better U-values can be achieved.

 6. What approximate average Y-values are achievable?

-Thermal bridging performance is inherently built-in to the Val-U-Therm PLUS® family of products.
-Third party accredited thermal bridging ψ-values are available giving y-values of 0.04W/m2K.
+Excellent resistance to thermal bridging performance is inherently built-in to the Val-U-Therm PLUS® family of products.
+Third party accredited thermal bridging ψ-values are available giving Y-values of 0.03 – 0.04W/m2K.

 7. What is the lambda (λ) value of the insulation core?

-From extensive testing both internally and using an independent third party, the λ-value of the Val-U-Therm PLUS® insulation is 0.024W/mK.
+From extensive testing both internally and using an independent third party, the declared thermal conductivity (λD-value) of the Val-U-Therm PLUS® insulation can achieve 0.022 W/mK as per Standard BS EN 13165.

 8. What are the common air tightness values that you achieve?

 Air tightness or minimum air permeability is required to minimise uncontrolled leakage of warm air from a building and cold drafts into the home.
-Val-U-Therm PLUS® offers double resistance to air permeability because its injected insulation offers this protection as well as the conventional vapour control layer (VCL).
+Val-U-Therm PLUS® offers double resistance to air permeability because its closed cell injected insulation offers this protection as well as the conventional vapour control layer (VCL).
 Buildings using Val-U-Therm PLUS® typically achieve 1 to 3 m3/m2h@50Pa – this compares to current Building Standards requiring a maximum of 10 m3/m2h@50Pa.
-For PassivHaus projects the specification is in terms of air changes per hour and again Val-U-Therm PLUS® offers an elegant solution to the requirement of a maximum of 0.6 ACH/h.
+For PassivHaus projects the specification is in terms of air changes per hour and again Val-U-Therm PLUS® offers an elegant solution to the requirement of a maximum of 0.6 ACH, with some recent testing achieving 0.38 ACH.

 9. Has Green Guide confirmed what rating the Val-U-Therm PLUS® wall fabric is?